slicandro/MASDA-nextflow-pipeline-for-amplicon-sequencing./README.txt

 Step 2 (Conda environment creation) is mandatory for correct execution.

-All tools are executed via Conda; container-based execution (Docker/Singularity) may be added in future versions.
+All tools are executed via Conda.

-License

-[Add license information here]

 Contact

-[Add contact or maintainer information here]
+slicandro@iibce.edu.uy